 1. No Free State Filing Option

 According to the IRS, a number of state tax authorities offer free state return filing, though you need to check with your state to determine if you qualify based on income or membership in a favored group (such as active-duty or retired military).
 You can also file state returns for free using TurboTax’s Free Federal or TaxAct’s Free plans, both of which support 1040EZ/A filings.

-2. Website Has Some Functionality Issues
+2. Website’s Help Section Has Some Functionality Issues

 3. Customer Service Isn’t as Robust or Readily Available as Some Competitors